calvinmetcalf/lie-all/readme.md

 all(array of promises)
 ```

-returns a promise for an array of all the responses, returns an error if any of the promises throw errors.
+returns a promise for an array (or promise of array) of all the responses, returns an error if any of the promises throw errors.
 Returned values are in the same order as the input array.

 ## License